 - Pay the Placement/Setting Fee: Be prepared for administrative fees ranging from $100 to $500 for site inspection and review.

-- Coordinate with Maintenance: If you are Visiting Grave After Burial to place temporary items, check if a "mowing day" is scheduled.
+- Coordinate with Maintenance: If you plan to visit and place temporary items, check whether a mowing or clean-up day is scheduled so your items are not removed.

 Frequently Asked Questions